Consumer Equilibrium Using Indifference Curve Analysis

 - The consumer will never operate on IC3 because this is beyond the budget line, and he cannot afford it.

 - Hence, the consumer reaches equilibrium on IC2, which is touching the budget line at point E, indicating consumer equilibrium under IC analysis.

 What are monotonic preferences?

-Monotonic preferences refer to a situation in which a consumer will prefer the bundle of goods which contains more of both goods, or more of at least one good and same amount of the other good.
+Monotonic preferences refer to a situation in which a consumer will prefer the bundle of goods that contains more of both goods, or more of at least one good and the same amount of the other good.
 For example, if bundle A is (5,4), and bundle B is (4,4).
 A consumer will always prefer bundle A over bundle B. We write these preferences as A> B; consumers choose Bundle A over bundle B (Why?
 Because in bundle A, we have 5 units of good 1, whereas in bundle B we have 4 units of good 1).